- Collaborative Space (C350):

 From eBooks and research databases to print books and laptops, we’ve made sure the Library is at your fingertips whenever you need it.
 Want the full scoop on how we can help you?

-Whether you’re totally new to the Online Library or just want to make sure you’re using all our supportive resources, here are six tips to get you started:
+Whether you’re totally new to the Online Library or just want to make sure you’re using all our supportive resources, here are some tips to get you started:

 Sometimes you need a little more personalized help—and we’re here for it!
 You can book a one-on-one online appointment with one of our library experts to get advice on everything from searching for resources to planning your research project.
 We’ll guide you through it all—no stress!
 Just book your appointment here.